-Signaling to chromatinJanuary 3rd, 2012 in Genetics /
+Signaling to chromatinJanuary 3, 2012 in Medicine & Health / Genetics

 (Medical Xpress) -- Scientists from the Friedrich Miescher Institute for Biomedical Research (FMI) in collaboration with their colleagues from the Department of Biosystems Science and Engineering of the ETH Zurich, describe how the signaling molecule JNK directly modifies histones to alter gene transcription.
 As JNK acts in a signaling pathway that is impaired in every third form of cancer, the results published in Nature Genetics open up a new pathway for kinase regulated gene expression and potential therapeutic intervention.

 Signaling cascades take on the important task of communicating changes in the surroundings of the cell and initiating the appropriate responses.
 Cells perceive the changed environment through receptors on the surface that activate clearly defined signaling pathways.
 In the cell, these signaling cascades may diverge and activate a mesh of proteins usually through phosphorylation or de-phosphorylation.
 However, at the end of these cascades stands a transcription factor that adapts gene transcription to the changed circumstances.
 Critical for the functioning of the transcription factors is the accessibility of the DNA, which is controlled by epigenetic processes.
 Until recently these two domains have been clearly separated.
 There had been no evidence that signaling cascades also control the accessibility of the DNA.
 A recent publication from the laboratory of Dirk Schübeler, group leader at the Friedrich Miescher Institute for Biomedical Research and Professor at the University of Basel, proves this clear separation wrong.